 practicum experiences & teacher induction

-The Massachusetts Department of Elementary & Secondary Education requires that all teacher candidates pursuing Initial Licensure complete a supervised field experience and be evaluated using the Preservice Performance Assessment (PPA).
-It assesses teacher candidates' full practicum performance and readiness to teach according to five standards.
+The Massachusetts Department of Elementary & Secondary Education requires that all teacher candidates pursuing Initial Licensure complete a supervised field experience and be evaluated using the CAP (Candidate Assessment of Performance.)
+It assesses teacher candidates' full practicum performance and readiness to teach according to four standards.

-With approval from the Massachusetts Department of Elementary & Secondary Education, the Lynch School of Education expanded this assessment to include two new standards focused on pupil learning and developing an inquiry stance.
-We also refined Standard D: Promotes Equity to reflect the Lynch School of Education's committment to teaching for social justice.
-This work resulted in the creation of a new assessment tool, the Preservice Performance Assessment Plus (PPA+).
-Teacher candidates at Boston College are assessed according to seven standards highlighted on the PPA+; the University's additions to the state tool are noted in italics:
+With approval from the Massachusetts Department of Elementary & Secondary Education, the Lynch School of Education expanded this assessment to include one new standard focused on inquiry stance.
+We also refined Standard 2: Teaching All Students and Promoting Social Justice.
+This work resulted in the creation of a new assessment tool, the Boston College Candidate Assessment of Performance (BC-CAP).
+Teacher candidates at Boston College are assessed according to five standards on the CAP; the University's additions to the state tool are noted in italics:

-- G. Demonstrates an Inquiry Stance in Daily Practice
+- Demonstrating and Inquiry Stance in Daily Practice

 Additionally, teacher candidates are required to select evidence from their teaching that relates to these standards and to briefly justify each selection.
 Candidates are informed in advance about possible data sources and evidence examples for each indicator.
-Clinical Faculty supervisors assess teacher candidates on these standards throughout the full practicum period based on evidence candidates collect (e.g. lesson plans, journals, samples of pupil work, etc.), and summative ratings determine whether the program endorses the candidate.
-An extensive rubric is used to evaluate candidate performance on the PPA+ based upon a 4‐point scale for each individual indicator.
+Program Supervisors assess teacher candidates on these standards throughout the full practicum period based on evidence candidates collect (e.g. lesson plans, journals, samples of pupil work, etc.), and summative ratings determine if the candidate earns the Endorsement.
+An extensive rubric is used to evaluate candidate performance on the BC-CAP.

 Teacher candidates must meet all expectations of the program in order to earn the endorsement.